realA10001986/Time-Circuits-Display/README.md

 To see which BTTFN clients are currently known to the TCD, either check at the Config Portal's main page, or enter the keypad menu and select "BTTFN CLIENTS",

-#### BTTFN in a car setup

-The fact that the devices communicate directly with each other makes BTTFN the ideal solution for **car setups**.
-While at home, all the devices might be connected to an existing WiFi network, in a car, the TCD can act as access point for the other BTTFN-capable props (ie they are connecting to the *TCD-AP* WiFi network), and those then can talk the TCD wirelessly.
-The TCD has *car mode* for aiding this, see [here](#car-mode) and the documentation of the respective prop.
+#### Car Mode

+If the TCD, along with other BTTFN-compatible props, is mounted in a car, there are a few things to be considered:

+- There is no point in attempting to connect to a WiFi network, there most likely isn't one.
+Instead, the TCD can act as access point for the other props.
+- If the TCD acts as WiFi access point for the other props, it should boot quickly so that the other props can connect to it as soon as possible.

+This is what *car mode* is for: If enabled, the TCD will always - and quickly - boot in AP mode, regardless of a configured WiFi network.
+The other props just need to be configured to connect to WiFi network "TCD-AP".

 ![APmode](img/apmode-car.png)

+To enable *car mode*, type 991 followed by ENTER.
+The TCD will reboot in AP mode.

+To disable *car mode*, type 990 followed by ENTER.
+The TCD will reboot and attempt to connect to a previously configured WiFi network.

+*Car mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.

+>Note that the TCD has no internet access while in car mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
+If the time runs off over time, you need to re-adjust it using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 ### Connecting props by wire